alexlande/alexlande.github.com/articles/_posts/2012-01-12-conditional-stylesheets.markdown

 If your design is fully responsive and is built on a fluid grid, IE users will still enjoy an experience that meets them halfway.

 My only concern is that the technique is IE specific.
 In the last week, multiple people have visited this site using Firefox 3.
-That's pretty strange, but it's worth noting.
-There are still people using legacy browsers other than IE. As always, take a look at your statistics before you do anything rash.
+That's pretty strange, but it's worth noting that there are still people using legacy browsers other than IE. As always, take a look at your statistics before you do anything rash.